-- Heat 1 tablespoon olive oil in a large skillet over medium-low heat.
+- Heat 1 tablespoon olive oil in a large skillet over medium heat.
 Add onions and pepper, and sauté until onions are translucent.

-- Add the potatoes and corned beef and sauté for 10 minutes.
-Cover loosely with foil to steam, but stir often.
-Season to taste with salt and pepper.
+- Add the potatoes and corned beef and sauté for about 10 minutes until potatoes are cooked through.
+Cover loosely with foil to steam while sautéing, but stir often.
+Season to taste with a bit of salt and pepper.

 - Add the remaining 1 tablespoon olive oil, turn up the heat, and fry everything until it becomes slightly crisp and browned on the edges.
+Spread hash mixture out into a single layer to help crisp up evenly.
 Adjust seasonings as needed.